merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 1. **Ephraim's Release.** Ephraim & Mortimer talk at the end, with Mortimer telling Ephraim he should disappear; and Ephraim agreeing.

-1. **Jeffry goes home.** Jeffry returns to Jeffrytown to find wife & kids, but a miscarriage (no birth of a nation).
+1. **Jeffry goes home.** Jeffry returns to Shippensburg to find wife & kids, but a miscarriage (no birth of a nation).

 1. **The Indian Question.** Mortimer & Boydell talk about the need to take what they have and break the Iroquois' back, when Johnson arrives to suggest negotiation.
 "How can you beat back an entire nation with 16 rifles and a box of bullets?"